warc0s/hdd-failure-rate-ml/README.md

 ---

-*Thank you for taking the time to explore this project!
+*Thank you for taking the time to explore my project!
 Feel free to reach out with any questions or suggestions :)*